 For up-to-date standardized total returns, including the most recent month-end performance, please click on the Performance tab, above.

 Current performance may be lower or higher than the quoted past performance, which cannot guarantee future results.

 Share price, principal value, and return will vary and you may have a gain or loss when you sell your shares.

-The decline in municipal bond prices has rattled some investors, but we do not believe it represents a fundamental change in the nature, quality, or risk characteristics of the market.
-We continue to believe it is a high-quality market, with good investment opportunities for those with a long-term focus looking for attractive tax-free income, particularly for those in the highest tax brackets, in what is still a very low interest rate environment.
-The recent underperformance of long-term munis makes their nominal and tax-equivalent yields even more attractive, but if market outflows persist and rates resume rising, further price declines are likely.
-Given the potential for rates to rise further, we are careful about any investment shift that might materially increase the portfolio's interest rate sensitivity.
-That said, we believe future rate increases will be more modest than those we have seen in recent months.
+The decline in municipal bond prices in 2013 has rattled some investors, but it does not represent a fundamental change in the nature, quality, or risk characteristics of the market.
+We continue to believe that it is a high-quality market with good investment opportunities for those with a long-term focus, particularly for those in the highest tax brackets.
+The poor performance of long-term municipals in 2013 makes their nominal and taxable-equivalent yields more attractive, but if market outflows persist and rates resume rising, further price declines are likely.
+Given the potential for rates to rise further, we will remain careful with any investment shift that might materially increase our portfolio's interest rate sensitivity.
+We do believe, however, that future rate increases will be more modest than those experienced in 2013.